EPCCed/2026-07-27-Fortran-inter/_episodes/02-arrays-as-arguments.md

 >
 > > ## Solution
 > >
-> > The intrinsic functions `lbound` and `ubound` return a rank-1 array of the bounds by default,
+> > The intrinsic functions `lbound` and `ubound` by default return a rank-1
+> > array containing the lower or upper bounds of all dimensions.
+Passing the
-> > passing the optional argument `dim` returns the scalar bound corresponding to that array
+> > optional argument `dim` instead returns the scalar bound corresponding to
-> > dimension.
+> > that dimension of the array.
 > >
 > {: .solution}
 {: .challenge}